 Located on the northern edge of the Tibetan Plateau, the reserve covers an area of 2980 hectares and has an average altitude of 5000 meters.
 Its probably better for mammals that it is for birds and contains populations wild yaks, Bharals, Tibetan Wild Ass and White-lipped Deer

-Covering an area of 40000 hectares, this vast reserve is located around from 31º38’N to 88º40’E. And has a maximum altitude of 4562 meters.
-Established in 1993 its primary aim is in the protection of the endangered Black-necked Crane and the wetland ecological system., One of the reserve’s lakes, Coe Lake or Tsoe Lake was investigated by Chinese Scientists in June 2001, and they found that between 50,000 and 54,000 Pallas’s Gulls bred on Sanglyrire Island
+this area is the best place for Tibet bird watching tour.
+Covering an area of 40000 hectares, this vast reserve is located around from 31º38’N to 88º40’E. And has a maximum altitude of 4562 meters. from 1993 it’s primary aim is in the protection of the endangered Black-necked Crane and the wetland ecological system., One of the reserve’s lakes, Coe Lake or Tsoe Lake was investigated by Chinese Scientists in June 2001, and they can find that between 50,000 and 54,000 Pallas’s Gulls bred on Sanglyrire Island

 Linzhou Pengbo Nature Reserve, another name Lhasa Nature Reserve, located in the south of Linzhou county, Lhasa River, alt 3800m, covers an area of 9680ha, valley grassland, wetland, human forests, and agri-land, to protect the Black-necked cranes and its habitat.
 The black-necked cranes fly here for wintering in Sep and Oct and fly back to northern Tibet for breeding in Apr and May, resident black-necked cranes here about 1520 birds, and about 3000 birds of cranes just over stop here and then to other places.

 With an average depth of 5000 meters with its maximum 5382 meters, alt 750-4800m, located around 29ºE.
-Set up in 1984, and upgrade as the national level protecting area in 2000, them main protecting objects are forests and rare animals and plants, covers an area of 62620 ha, it is a major Tibetan tropical ecosphere.
-In this nature reserve, there are 94 kinds of animals, over 160 types of birds, 38 types of reptiles, 17 types of amphibious animals, more than 1,980 types of insects, and some 3,000 plant varieties, 232 species of birds.
-Some birds are: Aceros nipalensis, Tragopan satyrs, Tragopan temminckii, Psittacula alexandri, Aethopyga gouldiae, Aethopyga in cauda, Leiothrix lutea, Chrysolophus amherstiae, Crossoptilon harmani, Black-necked cranes.
+Set up in 1984, and upgrade as the national level protecting area in 2000.
+The main protecting objects are forests and rare animals and plants.
+It covers an area of 62620 ha, it is a major Tibetan tropical ecosphere.
+In this nature reserve, there are 94 kinds of animals. over 160 types of birds, 38 types of reptiles, 17 types of amphibious animals. more than 1,980 types of insects, and some 3,000 plant varieties.
+232 species of birds.
+Some birds are: Aceros nipalensis, Tragopan satyrs.
+Tragopan temminckii, Psittacula alexandri, Aethopyga gouldiae.
+Aethopyga in cauda, Leiothrix lutea, Chrysolophus amherstiae, Crossoptilon harmani, Black-necked cranes.

 Tour Duration: 06 days